mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ### Commonly used components

-Most application only need a few of the components exported by `@mui/x-date-pickers`:
+Most application only need a few of the components exposed by the Date and Time packages:

 {{"demo": "CommonlyUsedComponents.js"}}